Episode 282

 So she asked me, I need money for rent, I need money to fix the car, I need money to get my license back, I need money to, you know, all this stuff.

-And grandma goes, I wish I didn't give her a lecture.
+You know, when I can help you, and grandma was like, I wish I didn't give her a lecture.

 And